Machine Learning Force Fields: Mathematical and conceptual framework

 Since the ACSFs only use geometric information, they work best for systems containing only atoms of one element, for example crystalline silicon\cite{behler2007generalized}.
 To describe multi-component systems, typically, the symmetry functions are duplicated for each combination of elements and separate NNs are used to predict the energy contributions for atoms of the same type\cite{behler2015constructing}.
 Since the combinatorial explosion can lead to a large number of ACSFs for systems containing many different elements, an alternative is to modify the ACSFs with element-dependent weighting functions\cite{gastegger2018wacsf}.
 Most descriptor-based NNPs, such as ANI\cite{smith2017ani} and TensorMol\cite{yao2018tensormol}, use variations of Eqs.~\ref{eq:two_body_symmetry_function}~and~\ref{eq:three_body_symmetry_function} (sometimes allowing parameters of ACSFs to be optimized during training) to construct the environment descriptors $\mathbf{x}_i$.
 Different ways to encode the structural information are possible, for example using three-dimensional Zernike functions\cite{khorshidi2016amp}, or the coefficients of a spherical harmonics expansion\cite{unke2018reactive}, but the general principle remains the same.
 Also, while most descriptor-based NNPs use separate parametrizations for different elements, it is also possible to use a single NN to predict all atomic energy contributions\cite{unke2018reactive}.
 The common feature for all variations of this approach is that the functional form of the environment descriptor is predetermined and manually designed.

-\paragraph{End-to-end NNs} A potential drawback of the previously introduced ACSFs is their restriction to collective symmetry functions, i.e.\ the choice of descriptor may limit the expressive power of the neural network and designing a good descriptor often requires expert knowledge.
+\paragraph{End-to-end NNs} A potential drawback of the previously introduced ACSFs is that they must be chosen by an expert before training the neural network.
+If the choice of symmetry functions is poor, for example when the resulting descriptor is (nearly) identical for two very different structures, the expressive power of the neural network and the achievable accuracy are limited \textit{a priori}.
 Additionally, a growing number of input dimensions can quickly become computationally expensive, both for calculating the descriptors and for evaluating the NN.
 This is especially the case when modeling multi-component systems, where commonly orthogonality is assumed between different elements (which increases the number of input dimensions) or the descriptors are simply weighted by an element-dependent factor (which may limit the structural resolution of the descriptor).

 In contrast, end-to-end NNPs directly take atomic types and positions as inputs to learn suitable representations from the reference data.
 Similar to descriptor-based NNPs, many end-to-end NNPs obtain the total energy $E$ as a sum of atomic contributions $E_i$.
 However, those are predicted from learned features $\mathbf{x}_i$ encoding information about the local chemical environment of each atom $i$.
 This allows them to adapt the features based on the size and distribution of the training set as well as the chemical property of interest during the training process.
 The idea is to learn a mapping to a high-dimensional feature space, so that structurally (and energetically) similar atomic environments lie close together and dissimilar ones far apart.